Whiskey-class submarine: Surviving examples

-S-189 is preserved as a museum in Saint Petersburg, Russia. (ex-S-290) is preserved in Surabaya, Indonesia.
-As of 2022, Albania's #105 existed at Pasha Liman Base in south Albania, though it was deteriorating.
+S-189 is preserved as a museum in Saint Petersburg, Russia. (ex-S-290) is also preserved as a museum ship in Surabaya, Indonesia.
+As of 2025, Albania's #105 is still docked at Pasha Liman Base in south Albania.
+Due to lack of maintenance it is in a deteriorating state.
+The government however does have plans to turn it into a museum ship.